Impeachment inquiry in the United States: Andrew Johnson

-This vote launched the second impeachment inquiry against Andrew Johnson, run through the United States House Select Committee on Reconstruction.
+This vote launched the second impeachment inquiry into Andrew Johnson, run through the United States House Select Committee on Reconstruction.
 During this inquiry, on February 21, 1868, Johnson attempted to replace Edward M. Stanton with Lorenzo Thomas.
 That same day, Thaddeus Stevens submitted a resolution resolving that the evidence taken on impeachment by the previous impeachment inquiry run by the Committee on the Judiciary be referred to the Committee on Reconstruction, and that the committee "have leave to report at any time", which was approved by the House.
 On February 22, 1868, Stevens presented from the Committee on Reconstruction a report opining that Johnson should be impeached for high crimes and misdemeanors and an amended impeachment resolution.
 On February 24, 1868, the House voted to impeach Johnson.
 This was the first time that a president of the United States had been impeached.

 In a rare United States instance of an impeachment-related investigation being launched after an impeachment vote has already occurred, in the waning days of the impeachment trial of Andrew Johnson, the House launched an investigation by the prosecutors of Johnson's trial into potential corruption related to the trial vote.

+Richard Nixon

 The next president to face a formal impeachment inquiry was Richard Nixon, more than nine decades after Johnson.
 Before the formal impeachment inquiry, Nixon faced related investigation into Watergate scandal and other actions in both houses of the United States Congress.
 The United States Senate had voted 77–0 on February 7, 1973, to form a select committee to investigate the Watergate scandal, and the resulting hearings were broadcast on television, running from May 17 through August 7, 1973.
-On October 30, 1973, the House Committee on the Judiciary held a committee vote in which they voted in a 20–17 party-line vote (with all Democrats voting yes and all Republicans voting no) to begin consideration of the possible impeachment of Nixon (a Republican), thus informally starting the impeachment process against Richard Nixon.
+On October 3, 1973, the House Committee on the Judiciary held a committee vote in which they voted in a 20–17 party-line vote (with all Democrats voting yes and all Republicans voting no) to begin consideration of the possible impeachment of Nixon (a Republican), thus informally starting the impeachment process against Richard Nixon.
 They began the investigation in earnest in December 1973, after the House completed the confirmation hearings on Gerald Ford's nomination to become vice president.

-On February 6, 1974, the House voted 410–4 to authorize the House Judiciary Committee to run a formal impeachment inquiry against Nixon.
+On February 6, 1974, the House voted 410–4 to authorize the House Judiciary Committee to run a formal impeachment inquiry into Nixon.
 The committee sent three articles of impeachment against the president to the House in late July 1974.
-President Nixon resigned from office on August 9, 1974 before the House could vote on the articles of impeachment.
+President Nixon resigned from office on August 9, 1974, before the House could vote on the articles of impeachment.

+Bill Clinton

-In 1997, the United States of House of Representatives authorized the impeachment inquiry against Bill Clinton.
+In 1997, the United States of House of Representatives authorized the impeachment inquiry into Bill Clinton.
 The Clinton inquiry followed an investigation by an independent counsel.
 Run the by the House Committee on the Judiciary, the inquiry led to the impeachment of Bill Clinton.

-In 2019, several House committees oversaw the impeachment inquiry against Donald Trump, which led to the first impeachment of Donald Trump.